 After the Second World War, Walter Willen, one of the best chocolatiers in Europe, joined the business and they crafted the famous Continental collection.
-The headquarters are in Derbyshire and there are now more than 3,500 chocolate lovers who work in its shops, head office and factory.
+It operations are now run from its headquarters in Derbyshire.

-The most successful franchises have taken shape in card and gift shops, department stores, home-living environments, cafés and post offices.
-But the most fruitful of all is the card and gift shops, because of them offering products suitable for similar occasions.
-All of these sorts of environments create an all-year-round footfall and, combined with your second-to-none customer service, customers should keep coming back for more.
-Thorntons predicts that sales would range from £80,000 to over £250,000.
+The most successful franchises have taken shape in card and gift shops, department stores, home-living retailers, cafés and post offices.
+But the most fruitful of all is the card and gift shops, because they offer products suitable for similar occasions.
+All of these sorts of environments lead to year-round footfall and, combined with your second-to-none customer service, customers should keep coming back for more.

-The size should ideally be between 1,200 and 1,500 square feet.
+You should be prepared to set up a shop between 1,200 and 1,500 square feet.
 However, it is possible to make it work in a smaller location.
 That being said, there does need to be at least 65 square feet saved for a stock room.

 When you become a franchisee, you will receive support from a team of territory managers with sales optimisation, brand compliance, customer service, training and seasonal planning.
 Even after you’re all set up, communication doesn’t stop and there is also a special platform where day-to-day matters can be discussed in order to enhance sales and ensure franchisees are happy.